Phonon-mediated Hydrodynamic Transport in a Weyl Semimetal: Introduction

-The violation the WF law observed in several materials, particularly some type II Weyl semimetals (WSM) such as WP\textsubscript{2} \cite{gooth2018thermal,jaoui2018departure} and Co\textsubscript{2}MnAl \cite{robinson2021large}, has been suggested as a signature of such hydrodynamic regime, with phonon-mediated electron-electron interactions being proposed as the main responsible for such behavior.
-However, it is imperative here to bear in mind that momentum-relaxing interactions between electrons and (real) phonons by themselves might lead to the violation of WF without entering in a hydrodynamic regime.
-For instance, in three dimensional Fermi liquids where phonon absorption and emission by electrons are the dominant scattering processes at low temperatures, one expects $\tau_{\sigma, \textrm{e-e}} \propto T^{-5}$ whereas $\tau_{\kappa, \textrm{e-e}} \propto T^{-3}$, leading to a clearly nonconstant $L \propto T^2$, but no entering in an hydrodynamic regime, as phonon absorption and emission processes fail to conserve electron momentum\cite{Lavasani19}.
+Regarding the WF law, it is imperative to bear in mind that momentum-relaxing interactions between electrons and (real) phonons by themselves might lead to its violation without entering in a hydrodynamic regime.
+For instance, in three dimensional Fermi liquids where phonon absorption and emission by electrons are the dominant scattering processes at low temperatures, one expects $\tau_{\sigma, \textrm{e-e}} \propto T^{-5}$ whereas $\tau_{\kappa, \textrm{e-e}} \propto T^{-3}$, leading to a clearly nonconstant $L \propto T^2$, but no hydrodynamic regime, as phonon absorption and emission processes fail to conserve electron momentum \cite{Lavasani19}.
+Similar results can be expected in the bulk of a Weyl semimetal, with some deviations due to surface effects \cite{buccheri22}.
 Nevertheless, most of the theoretical approaches to the problem still consider absorption and emission of real phonons as the primary scattering mechanism for electrons, but with the phonon gas slightly out of equilibrium and thus conserving the total momentum of the electron-phonon fluid in absence of umklapp scattering \cite{levchenko2020transport, Huang21}.
+Experiments in WP$_2$ show however that the violation of the WF law is stronger than expected by electron-phonon scattering alone \cite{gooth2018thermal}, with the contribution of electron-electron scattering being noticeably different from that of other metals \cite{jaoui2018departure}.